ahmedhany-oo/Smart-Glasses-for-the-Blind-AI/README.md

 # Smart Glasses for the Blind AI

-## About the Project
+## About

-This project was developed to help visually impaired people identify objects around them using AI and Computer Vision.
+This project was developed as part of a team project to help visually impaired people recognize objects around them using AI.

 The system uses an ESP32-CAM to stream live video to a Python application.
-A YOLO model detects objects in real time, then the detected object names are converted into speech so the user can know what's around them.
+The video is processed using a YOLO object detection model, then the detected objects are converted into voice feedback so the user can know what is around them.

-## My Role
+As the team leader, I was involved in planning the project, coordinating the work between team members, testing the system, and helping in both the AI and software development parts.

-This was a team project, and I worked as the team leader.
-I was involved in almost every part of the project, including planning, integrating the different components, testing, and helping with both the AI and software development.
+---

 ## Technologies